-Torque values listed are for coarse thread bolts, in general use only.
-Do not use these values if a different torque value or tightening procedure is listed for a specific application.
-Check the tightness of cap screws periodically.
+Torque values listed are for coarse bolts, in general use only.
+Do not us values if a different torque value or tig procedure is listed for a specific app Check the tightness of cap screws period

-Shear bolts are designed to fail under predetermined loads.
-Always replace shear bolts with the identical grade.
+Shear bolts are designed to fail predetermined loads.
+Always replace bolts with the identical grade.

-Fasteners should be replaced with the same or higher grade.
-If higher grade fasteners are used, they should only be tightened to the strength of the original fastener.
+Fasteners should be replaced with the higher grade.
+If higher grade faster used, they should only be tightened strength of the original fastener.

-Make sure fastener threads are clean and dry, and thread engagement is properly started.
-This will prevent them from failing when tightened.
+Make sure fastener threads are clean and thread engagement is properly This will prevent them from failing tightened.

-Tighten cap screws with a plastic insert or crimped steel-type lock nuts to approximately 50% of the torque shown in Table 8.
+Tighten cap screws with a plastic in crimped steel-type lock nuts to approximately 50% of the torque shown in Table 8.
 Tighten toothed or serrated-type lock nuts to the full torque value.